sakydev/jenny/README.md

 Hence, I put together Jenny.
 This tool not only helps keep things organized but also makes the execution of tasks easier.

-### Features
-- Answer mathematical and geographical questions
-- Play all music files in a directory
-- Filter out and delete chrome history
+**Features**
+Following are the things Jenny can currently do.

+`random music` Plays random music from the music directory
-- Search videos on YouTube
+`play youtube`Search a video on YouTube in Chrome
-- Download videos from 30+ sources
+`download video` Download a video from 30+ sources
-- Convert YouTube videos to MP3
+`download audio` Download MP3 of YouTube video
-- Download the entire YouTube channel
+`download channel` Download the entire YouTube channel
-- Convert, mute, rotate, merge, split videos
+`convert video` Convert video to other format or audio
+`rotate video` Rotate video by any degrees
-- Search torrents across 10 websites
+`search torrent` Search a torrent across multiple websites
-- Search images on Google
+`search images` Search images in the browser
-- Sort directory by file type
+`sort directory` Sorts directory contents by file type and copies to another directory
-- Set random wallpaper from a directory
+`set wallpaper` Set random wallpaper from the directory
+`startwork` Opens up tools needed for development
+`goto` Quickly jump to a folder

+This is an ongoing project.
+I'll keep adding to it as needed and also update this page.